It was once a song lyric… Night trains from Ueno to Aomori [Aomori Prefecture]

 It was also a popular train because it allowed passengers to use the unreserved seats on Hakkoda if they used a Wide Round Trip Ticket.
 There was only one regular train on Hakkoda per day, but up to three special trains ran per day, and even so, it was said to be quite crowded during peak passenger periods

-Then there is the sleeper express "Hakutsuru" .
-Like some of the Yuuzuru, it used the 583 series electric train.
+Next was the sleeper express"Hakutsuru."
+Like some of the Yuzuru trains, it used 583 series electric trains.

 This train only ran once a day, which suggests that the main sleeper express train to Aomori was the Yuuzuru, which ran via the Joban Line